 The report is structured as follows.
-Section 2 presents the general GAINS methodology for estimating draft non-CO2 greenhouse gas emissions for EU-28.
+Section 2 presents the general GAINS methodology for estimating non-CO2 greenhouse gas emissions for EU-28.
 Sections 3, 4 and 5 describe in detail the methodology applied for estimation of emissions by source for CH4, N2O and F-gases, respectively.
-Finally, Section 6 provides a comparison between emissions reported by member states to the UNFCCC for years 2005 and 2010 and the emissions estimated by the GAINS model for the same years.
+Finally, Section 6 provides a comparison between emissions reported by member states to the UNFCCC (Oct, 2016) for years 2005 and 2010 and the emissions estimated by the GAINS model for the same years.

-1The EUCLIMIT2 project is financed by the European Commission under Service contract EC No.071201/2013/665134/SER/CLIMA.A4 between the National Technical University of Athens and DG-CLIMA.
+1The EUCLIMIT4 project is financed by the European Commission under Service Contract for Modelling of European Climate Policies No.: 340201/2017/766154/SER/CLIMA.C1.